Skip to main contentArrow Right

 March 2019 was a watershed moment in our online lives.
 The World Wide Web Consortium (W3C) and FIDO announced WebAuthn as the official web standard for password-free logins.
-In the few years since, most browsers and around 95% of global user devices support this authentication standard.
+In the years since, most browsers and around 95% of global user devices support this authentication protocol

-Before defining WebAuthn, it’s important to understand how most users are authenticated on the Internet today (and the challenges that come with it).
+Before defining WebAuthn, it’s important to understand how most Internet users are authenticated today (and the challenges that come with it).

 Passwords eat the world

-When Fernando Corbató first presented the idea of passwords at MIT in 1960, he probably didn’t envisage them becoming the de-facto method to authenticate users around the world.
-Interestingly, the advent of passwords was partly a result of technological compromise – even though stronger authentication alternatives existed, storing passwords required far less memory for early computers.
+When Fernando Corbató first presented the idea of passwords at MIT in 1960, he probably didn’t envisage them becoming the de facto authentication method.
+Interestingly, the advent of passwords was partly a result of technological compromise.
+Even though stronger authentication alternatives existed, storing passwords required far less memory for early computers.

-Over the decades, password use has ballooned and has had two big ramifications: poor user experience and poor security.
+But over the decades, password use has ballooned and has had two big ramifications: Poor user experience and poor security.

 • The public key is used to encrypt the data, is stored on the server, and can be shared with everyone.